 Chenin Blanc is a versatile grape that can be enjoyed by anyone, no matter your preferred wine style.
 If you like lighter, more mineral-driven wines--there’s a Chenin Blanc for you.
 If you prefer more structure and richness in your white wines, there’s a Chenin Blanc for you.
 If you love bubbles, there’s a Chenin Blanc for you.
 If you love funky, orange wine, there’s a Chenin Blanc for you.
 So while my palate-altering experience with Chenin Blanc began with Vouvray, I have had quite an adventure with this grape over the years, and it’s been nice to be surprised by its many personalities.
 What kind of Chenin Blanc will be your go-to wine?

 Stop in at the shop and let me help you find your Chenin Blanc style.
-Or better yet, be my client and join Concierge by DCanter, our personal wine shopping and delivery service.
+Or better yet, become a Concierge by DCanter client and enjoy our personal wine shopping and delivery service.